 Horses die again at this year’s Cheltenham Festival

-Today is the fourth and final day of the Cheltenham Festival and while it’s named as one of the highlights of the calendar, the only highlight this year again has been death.
-Two horses lost their lives on the very first day of racing and a shocking four were fatally injured today.
+Today is the fourth and final day of the Cheltenham Festival and while it’s named as one of the highlights of the Two horses lost their lives on the very first day of racing and a shocking four were fatally injured today.

 Chris Luffingham, Director of Campaigns at the League Against Cruel Sports said: